pirtleshell/lwt/docs/newfeatures.md

   * G (edit term with Google Translate)
 * Ability to change audio playback speed (doesn't work when using the flash plugin)
 * Improved HTML organization.
 It has several effect:
-  * You can read texts in "reader mode" in most browsers.
+  * You can read texts in "reader mode" in most browsers
   * Simple mobile compatibility
-  * You can use LWT on small screens.

 ## More than LWT